 Clearly, growth will have an impact on the community, as new people arrive, as new homes and new roads are built.
 Growth can bring new energy and vitality to a community.
 It can bring new volunteers to serve on boards and committees and new ideas that people have seen work elsewhere.
-Properly managed, growth can be a considerable asset.
-Improperly managed, growth can also bring negative impacts, as more development brings more roads and roofs, which in turn can accelerate water run-off and erosion.
+Properly managed, growth can be an asset.
+Improperly managed, growth can bring negative impacts, as more development brings more roads and roofs, which in turn can accelerate water run-off and

+Map II-1 Base Map erosion.
 Development frequently brings additional traffic problems, and may tax existing levels of service by town departments and offices.